Admissions:+34 918257503

 • Emma Muñoz Sáez

-Tenured Professor of Biochemistry and Molecular Biology in the Department of Health Sciences at the School of Biomedical Sciences, European University of Madrid.
-She received accreditation as an Assistant Professor with a Ph.D. from ANECA on July 20, 2016, and accreditation as a Tenured Professor with a Ph.D. and a Private University Professor on October 20, 2017.
-She holds a Ph.D. in Biology from the Complutense University of Madrid with a grade of “Outstanding Cum Laude.”
-She also holds an Official Master’s Degree in Biochemistry, Molecular Biology, and Biomedicine from the Complutense University of Madrid, as well as a Bachelor’s Degree in Biology, specializing in Biohealth and Biotechnology, from the Complutense University of Madrid.
-Her predoctoral research focused on neurodegenerative diseases (primarily ALS) and cerebellar disorders, and she is currently the Principal Investigator (PI) of the Developmental Neurobiology Group at the European University of Madrid.
-Within this group, she leads the study of the vascularization and development of the central nervous system during the embryonic development of chickens and mice.
-In total, she is the author of more than 14 JCR-indexed publications and has presented numerous papers and presentations at national and international conferences, both in the field of research and in educational innovation.
-Additionally, as a result of her pre-doctoral work, she is also the author of an international patent with exploitation rights.
-He has actively participated in at least 10 research projects, including 2 as principal investigator.
-He has supervised numerous undergraduate theses for students in the Biotechnology and Pharmacy programs, as well as master’s theses for students in the Neuroscience Master’s program at the Complutense University of Madrid.
-He has been awarded a six-year research grant (for the period 2011–2019) and holds certifications to perform euthanasia on animals, conduct procedures on rodents (Certificate CAP-0148-16), and design research projects and procedures (Certificate CAP-0114-16), all granted by the General Directorate of Agriculture and Livestock.
-Department of the Environment, Local Administration, and Land Use Planning of the Community of Madrid in October 2016.
+Associate Professor of Biochemistry and Molecular Biology in the Department of Health Sciences at the Faculty of Biomedical and Health Sciences, Universidad Europea de Madrid.
+She obtained ANECA accreditation as Assistant Professor in July 2016 and as Associate Professor and Private University Professor in October 2017.
+She holds a PhD in Biology (Outstanding Cum Laude), an Official Master's Degree in Biochemistry, Molecular Biology and Biomedicine, and a Bachelor's Degree in Biology specialising in Biosciences and Biotechnology, all from Universidad Complutense de Madrid.
+Her doctoral research focused on neurodegenerative diseases, particularly amyotrophic lateral sclerosis (ALS), and cerebellar disorders.
+She currently serves as Principal Investigator of the Developmental Neurobiology Research Group at Universidad Europea de Madrid, where her research focuses on vascularisation and central nervous system development during chicken and mouse embryogenesis.
+She has authored more than 14 JCR-indexed scientific publications and has presented numerous papers at national and international conferences in both biomedical research and educational innovation.
+She is also co-holder of an internationally protected patent arising from her doctoral research.
+She has actively participated in at least ten research projects, serving as Principal Investigator in two of them.
+In addition, she has supervised numerous undergraduate dissertations in Biotechnology and Pharmacy, as well as Master's dissertations in the Neuroscience Master's programme at Universidad Complutense de Madrid.
+She has been awarded one six-year research evaluation period (covering 2011–2019) and holds official certification from the Regional Government of Madrid authorising animal euthanasia procedures, experimental procedures involving rodents (Certificate CAP-0148-16), and the design of research projects and experimental protocols involving laboratory animals (Certificate CAP-0114-16).

 • Laura Pérez Blázquez